Jordan-Milne/pokemon_go/README.md

 My bot will be judged on "creativity", "usability" and "interactivity" of my flask app.
 My bot must:

 - Use some type of machine learning algorithm
-- Flask front-end that accepts user input
+- Flask web framework that accepts user input
 - Augment the data with at least one other data source (think web scraping, google maps api, images?)

 ### 🍰 Brownie Points